pemiluAPI/calon-api-endpoint/APIBLUEPRINT.md

 Provinces related resources of the **Candidates API**

 ## Provinces Collection [/provinsi?apiKey={apiKey}]
+A list of Province objects with abbreviated details (no contained dapil)

 + Parameters
     + apiKey (required, string, `06ec082d057daa3d310b27483cc3962e`) ...
 String `apiKey` of the application.